mobifu1/Exchange_CSV/README.md

 ... is a Java-tool for the transformation of CSV-files.

-Limits: CSV-lines maximum=10000, CSV-rows maximum=100
+Limits: CSV-lines maximum=10000, CSV-columns maximum=100

 The Button Help will give you support.